bmordan/CV/readme.md

 ##Computers and that

 I have always loved computers.
 I was a slow reader, but when my parents bought me a Sinclair ZX Spectrum for my 7th Christmas, I started to read.
-I remember the light orange book entitled 'Basic Programming', I programatically drew geometric shapes, basic user auth and played lots of games!
+I remember the light orange book entitled 'Basic Programming', I programatically drew geometric shapes, basic user auth and programmed a speech unit.

 At Dartington College of Arts when I was doing my Degree in Theatre and Arts Management (1995) one day, in the library, we were introduced to Adobe Photoshop, a scanner, and this thing called 'Netscape' through which one could access pages from the world wide web...

 In Ireland (2001) I built a website for remote students studying our weekend class in Dublin.
-This was achieved over dialup, I made 45min audio recordings and managed to save them as 2MB files (using real player).
+This was achieved over dialup, I made 45min audio recordings and managed to save them as sub 2MB files (using real player).

 I supported my 2 years at Kagyu Samye Dzong with a series of freelance video projects built in Final Cut Express and Flash.

 I started to writing code during my time in Evelina Children's hospital school.
-I learnt SQL and PHP with the Headteacher and the school business manager we worked to extend the way the school used it's data.
+I learnt SQL and PHP.
+With the Headteacher and the school business manager I worked to extend the way the school used it's data.
 I enjoyed it so much I wanted to learn to code for a living.

 ##Previous Experiences

 2015 - 2016

 I was the Junior Developer at [TABLEFLIP](https://tableflip.io) working in a team of four delivering sites for start ups, small businesses and individuals.
 All my code at TABLEFLIP was reviewed by the two senior developers, and I have been well schooled in good practice.
 We worked in an agile way with clients organising our work into 5 day sprints.

+Autumn 2014

+I completed the [Makers Academy](http://www.makersacademy.com/) 12 week course.
+I was introduced to test driven development, Ruby, Javascript, HTML5, worked with APIs and much more.
+In Makers Academy we paired everyday, worked in teams and had to complete weekend coding challanges.
+It is a fantastic course which I highly recomend.

 2008 - 2014
 I was the IT manager of a small hospital school in central London.
 I looked after a small network of windows computers, taught computing three times a week to sick children aged between 5 and 16.
 It was during quiet afternoons on reception that I started to learn how to code.